 The success of Hellblade: Senua’s Sacrifice at last week’s Bafta Games Awards is being seen as a recognition of games touching on issues of mental health and coping with the strange voices and thoughts in our heads.

 Celeste is arguably built with a less complex narrative than a technically sophisticated modern adventure such as Hellblade, most of your challenges are overcome by jumping around after all.

-Yet simplistic imagery such as a golden feather is used in-game to offer both physical and more psychological support to the main character in a story that satisfyingly looks at the fairly literal dark sides of our individual psyche.
+Yet simplistic imagery such as a golden feather is used in-game to great effect to offer both physical and psychological support to the main character in a story that looks at the literal dark sides of our individual psyches.

 This game creates a satisfying level of emotional and physical weight, whilst challenging the player to tackle a seemingly endless number of collapsing platforms and death defying leaps.

 Celeste has a sometimes overwhelming sense of challenge and difficulty that is cleverly played up alongside a story about the more everyday ways we panic and become overwhelmed when under duress or suffering nagging doubt.

 Games are increasingly subjective with regard to how successfully they can convey story and a satisfying sense of achievement.

 Yet Celeste is a prime example of this emerging nature of game design that seeks to be a little more introspective.
 Satisfaction for many will come from trying to agonisingly get to the next safe-spot up the mountain, finding an ever more daunting challenge than the previous level.

 Others may find its value is in the limited, yet satisfying interactions with the mountain’s other inhabitants.